timwahoo/chi-separation/README.md

 # License
-We provide software license for academic research purpose only and NOT for commercial or clinical use (please contact snu.list.software@gmail.com to renew the license).
+We provide software license for academic research purpose only and NOT for commercial or clinical use.
+To renew the license, please contact snu.list.software@gmail.com.
 For commercial use of our software, contact us (snu.list.software@gmail.com) for licensing via Seoul National University.Please email to “snu.list.software@gmail.com” with the following information:

 Name: